Ares-Developers/Ares-docs/new/prerequisites.rst

   .. note:: \ :tag:`PrerequisiteOverride` does *not* override
     \ :tag:`Prerequisite.RequiredTheaters`.

-.. index:: Prerequisites; Units can require the map to be a specific theater (desert/snow/lunar/etc).

 .. versionadded:: 0.1

+.. index:: Prerequisites; Make a unit unavailable if a listed building is owned

 Negative Prerequisites
 ``````````````````````